Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Discussion

-This work, thus suggests that if particular subreddits and communities want less toxic conversations, reliance on more accurate and reliable sources is one approach that they could take.
-Similarly, if Reddit, as a whole, desires to decrease levels of political incivility and toxicity on its platform, taking a more proactive approach to policing questionable sources could help alleviate these issues.
-As found by Gallacher {et al.}~\cite{gallacher2021online}, toxic online interactions between political groups often lead to offline real-world political violence.
-Given that misinformation appears to be correlated with and reinforces toxic interactions between different political groups, this highlights the need to research more of its effects and curtail its spread.
+\textbf{Political Echo-Chambers, Politics Discussions, and Reliable News on Reddit.} Similar to past work, we find that most toxic interactions take place among users of the same political orientation~\cite{efstratiou2022non}.
+Reddit specifically creates communities for like-minded people and as a result, most interactions (both toxic and non-toxic interactions) on the platform are between people of the same political orientation.
+However, most interestingly, in the comments of submissions with hyperlinks to reliable news sources, the rate of inter-partisan interactions slightly increases compared to interaction across Reddit.
+This is in contrast to unreliable domain submissions where the rates of interaction between users and different partisanship decreases.
+We argue, that if Reddit, as a whole, desires to lower levels of political incivility and toxicity on its platform, taking a more proactive approach to policing questionable sources could help alleviate these issues.
+As found by Gallacher {et~al.}~\cite{gallacher2021online}, toxic online interactions between political groups often lead to offline real-world political violence.
+Given that unreliable news appears to be correlated with and reinforces toxic interactions between different political groups, this highlights the need to research its effects and curtail its spread.